 - 59. The SDP will hear cases that have been referred by the PI following a full preliminary investigation.
 In this case the procedure is as follows. - 59.1.
 As soon as possible after the preliminary investigation, the accused will be called to a meeting with the SDP. - 59.2.
-The SDP will consist of three members of staff selected by the Registrar.
-The Registrar shall appoint the Chair of the SDP and the Secretary.
-The Registrar will consider the composition of the SDP with the information available at the time. - 59.3.
-At the discretion of the Chair, the members of the SDP can attend via video link. - 59.4.
-The SDP members: - 59.4.1.
-Should be free of any bias or any reasonable perception of bias. - 59.4.2.
-Should participate in the whole process for the final decision to be valid. - 59.5.
+At the discretion of the Chair, the members of the SDP can attend via video link. - 59.3.
+The SDP members: - 59.3.1.
+Should be free of any bias or any reasonable perception of bias. - 59.3.2.
+Should participate in the whole process for the final decision to be valid. - 59.4.
 If, due to unforeseen circumstances, a member of the SDP is not in attendance at the planned meeting, the meeting can continue in their absence.
 The Chair of the SDP will explain to the parties that the meeting will continue and if the two SDP members, in attendance, reach an agreed decision, there will be no need to consult the absent member.
-If, however, the two SDP members do not agree, the absent member will be consulted before a decision is reached. - 59.6.
-The Secretary to the SDP shall: - 59.6.1.
+If, however, the two SDP members do not agree, the absent member will be consulted before a decision is reached. - 59.5.
+The Secretary to the SDP shall: - 59.5.1.
 Invite the accused and, at the discretion of the Registrar, the accuser to a meeting.
-The parties will be advised of the date and time of the meeting. - 59.6.2.
+The parties will be advised of the date and time of the meeting. - 59.5.2.
 The Secretary will provide the parties with: - The membership of the SDP, and the parties who have been invited to attend and their right to object to the participation of one or more of those members, provided the objection and the reason(s) are presented to the Secretary in writing by no later than five working days of the date of the Secretary's communication.
 The Registrar will either uphold or reject the objection and inform the objecting party within three working days. - A copy of the preliminary investigation report and the evidence submitted.